Summer 2020 Macro Food Distribution Trends

-For the last several years, food shippers and distributors have moved toward a general trend of faster response and more customized distribution capabilities.
-This has impacted distribution all along the cold chain from the supplier to the retailer.
+For the last several years, food shippers and distributors have moved toward a faster and more flexible distribution model.
+Distribution all along the cold chain from the supplier to the retailer is adapting to this change.
 Issues contributing to this sea change include:

 - Demand for fresh food offers as well as fresh produce availability all twelve months of the year

-- Convenience for dual-income households and millennials, who cook less and shop online more for fresh food, meal kits and frozen, convenient offerings
+- Convenience for dual-income households and millennials who shop online for fresh food, frozen food, and meal kits

 - Mass customization resulting in increasing SKU requirements

-- Consumer expectation of quick response with faster deliveries requiring cold storage to be located in urban areas closer to the consumer
+- Expectation of a quick response and faster delivery requires cold storage in urban areas closer to the consumer

-- Increasing trend to purchase online and BOPIS (Buy Online, Pick up in Store) grocery purchases
+- Increasing trend to buy online and BOPIS (Buy Online, Pick up in Store) grocery purchases

-These increases may have a disparate impact on frozen foods as consumers increasingly are choosing frozen food.
-According to Nielsen data, the demand for frozen foods in brick and mortar shops grew 24% over the week ending June 20.
-As a result, not only is the online and grocery spend being impacted, but cold chain impacts are also in play.
-While these percentages are likely to decrease somewhat as the economy returns to a greater level of normality, the overall trend in place prior to the pandemic has been undeniably accelerated.
+These increases may have an outsize impact on the cold chain as consumers choose frozen food over fresh food.
+According to Nielsen data, the demand for frozen foods in brick-and-mortar shops grew 24% over the week ending June 20.
+As a result, not only is the online and grocery spend affected, but cold chain impacts are also in play.
+These affects may decrease as the economy begins to normalize, but the pandemic has accelerated the trend.

 Cold chain participants must have speed and flexibility for fast, customizable delivery.
 They must be ready to adapt to these new expectations.
 Companies will need to expand cold storage in an already tight market to provide capacity for more inventory on hand.
 To make this possible, they must develop a new understanding of demand signals.
 To manage this effort, they will need more visibility across the organization and all supply chain partners.